I’m a nice guy, and I treat guests kindly and respectfully. Which means that I fortunately don’t get heckled. Except once . . .

 CARDINAL SPECTATOR RULE #1 – SORRY TO BURST YOUR BUBBLE, BUT I’M NOT TRULY A WIZARD.

 Without breaking a beat, he yells across the room to his wife, “Honey, grab another $20.”
 She declines, slightly embarrassed, and now he gets REALLY angry.
 “I said, grab another $20!”
 I’m uncomfortable, and worse, my entire audience is uncomfortable.
 So I get a round of applause to send him back, and he responds “No. Do it again.”
-To which I responded with a line that I hope I never have to use again:

-My closing remarks for the show:
+The closing line for the evening?

 “MY NAME IS KEVIN VINER, AND I HOPE THAT YOU ENJOYED YOUR EVENING.
 IF YOU HAPPEN TO SEE MARK ANYWHERE AROUND THE CLUB TONIGHT, IT SEEMS LIKE HE NEEDS SOME AFFECTION.
 DO ME A FAVOR — GIVE HIM A BIG HUG.
 GOOD NIGHT!”